 As a UW employee, you have a unique opportunity to change lives on our campuses, in our state and around the world.
 UW employees offer their boundless energy, creative problem solving skills and dedication to build stronger minds and a healthier world.

-School of Law, University Advancement has an outstanding opportunity for an Advancement Services Officer (ASO).
+UW Advancement has an outstanding opportunity for an Advancement Services Officer.

-REQUIREMENTS: •Bachelor's degree and a minimum of two years of progressively responsible administrative experience.
-Equivalent combination of education and experience from which comparable knowledge and skills have been acquired may substitute for degree. •Demonstrated strong computer skills, including proficiency with Microsoft Word, Excel, and PowerPoint for correspondence, special reports, spreadsheets, databases, forms, etc.
+REQUIREMENTS: •Bachelor's degree and two years of progressively responsible experience in office or general administrative work or related field.
+Equivalent combination of education and experience from which comparable knowledge and skills have been acquired may substitute for degree and/or experience. •Ability and desire to master new technology. •Demonstrated strong computer skills, including proficiency with the MS Office suite. •Extraordinary communication skills.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.